FCU hookup, otherwise known as fan coil unit hookup, is an essential aspect of HVAC systems in commercial and residential buildings.

 FCU Hookup and its connections:

-Now, we will give a summary of the different valves and items that shall be available to provide proper function and also for proper maintenance to the FCU.
+Now, we will provide a summary of the different valves and items that shall be available to ensure proper function and maintenance of the FCU.

 1- Gate Valve or Isolation Valve: